JetSimon/second-pancreas/macm-101-set-theory-intro.md

 ---

 ## Power Set

+ONLY APPLIES TO A NORMAL SET NOT A MULTI SET

 The power set of a set, A, is the set of all subsets of A, denoted by P(A).